 - What to look for in a good bear spray

 - How to avoid bear encounters

-- Know how to use bear spray correctly
+- The safe and correct way How to use bear spray

 - When to use bear spray